radkesvat/WaterWall/readme.md

 A simple core for tunneling and even direct user-server connections. based on high-performance, fully customizeable nodes for creating any kind of protocol without writing code for it.

-Currently on beta, to start please read the [docs](https://github.com/radkesvat/WaterWall/wiki).
-(The documents are currently in Persian language.)
+To start please read the [docs](https://github.com/radkesvat/WaterWall/wiki).
+(The documents are currently only in Persian language.)

 # Donation